Skip to main content

 if not all(char in allowed_chars for char in expression):

-# eval() is used here for the simplicity of the example.
+# eval() is used here for example simplicity.

 result = eval(expression)